unshiftio/liferaft/README.md

 The LifeRaft library is quite dumb by default.
 We try to be as lean and extendible as possible so you, as a developer, have complete freedom on how you want to implement Raft in your architecture.
-Things like transport layers and replicated logs are all made optional so you can decided.
+This also means that we ship this library without any build in transport.
+This allows you to use it with your existing technology stack and environment.
+If you want to use `SharedWorkers` as transport in the browser?
+Awesome, you can do that.
+Want to use it on node?
+There are literally thousands of different transport libraries that you can use.

 ### Configuration

 There are a couple of default options that you can configure in the constructor of your Raft:

-- `id` A unique id of the node that we just created.
+- `name` A unique name of the node that we just created.
 If none is supplied we will generate a random UUID.
-- `heartbeat min` Minimum heartbeat timeout.
-- `heartbeat max` Maximum heartbeat timeout.
+- `heartbeat` The heartbeat timeout.
+Make sure that this value is lower then your minimum election timeout and take message latency in consideration when specifying this and the minimum election value.
 - `election min` Minimum election timeout.
 - `election max` Maximum election timeout.
+- `threshold` Threshold for when the heartbeat and latency is to close to the minimum election timeout.
 - `Log`: An Log compatible constructor we which use for state and data replication.

 The timeout values can be configured with either a number which represents the time milliseconds or a human readable time string such as `10 ms`.
-The election timeout is the leading timeout if you don't provide default values for the heartbeat it will default to the values of the election timeout.
 The heartbeat timeouts are used to detect a disconnection from the `LEADER` process if no message has been received within the given timeout we assume its dead that we should be promoted to master.
 The election timeout is the time it may take to